Online PhD & PsyD Programs in Counseling and Psychology – Doctoral Programs

 • Accreditation: Higher Learning Commission

-Jobs for PhDs in Counseling or Psychology
+Jobs for PhDs & PsyDs in Counseling or Psychology

 With a PhD in counseling or psychology, graduates have expanded access to career opportunities in teaching, administration, and clinical settings.
 Here are three jobs for graduates of counseling and psychology doctoral programs.